 You may be wondering how to build a meaningful relationship within the organization.
-In a fast changing and diverse working environment, relationship intelligence is fast becoming an important attribute of successful leaders.
+In a fast-changing and diverse working environment, relationship intelligence is fast becoming an important attribute of successful leaders.
 Human beings are unique creatures, and what works for one employee may not work for another.

 Employee engagement strategy #2: Create employee experience

 Employees are now aware that the term life-long career is fast becoming an obsolete term, and want to know their career growth and the purpose behind the work that they do.
-Companies should leverage on technology and utilize employee-centric tools, in order to give insightful engagement experience such as coaching and giving feedback.
+Companies should leverage technology and utilize employee-centric tools, in order to give insightful engagement experiences such as coaching and giving feedback.

-Employee-centric tools will provide an avenue to reach out to management, increase transparency, engage in meaningful discussions and bite sized coaching.
+Employee-centric tools will provide an avenue to reach out to management, increase transparency, engage in meaningful discussions and bite-sized coaching.
 You will gain insights over what are your employees’ behavior and strengths in the workplace.

 Therefore, helps you to coach employees for better performance; by leveraging their strengths not focusing on fixing their weaknesses.
-You can also leverage these tools for decision making.
+You can also leverage these tools for decision-making.
 For example in choosing the right person for a project based on their strengths.
 Making your decision transparent and much more concrete with data.

-Aside from coaching, giving feedback is also one of the best ways to create employee experience.
+Aside from coaching, giving feedback is also one of the best ways to create an employee experience.
 Did you know that employees actually enjoy feedback?
 A study by The Predictive Index found that employees enjoy feedback, yet most (44%) managers are ignoring this engagement trend and gave very little feedback, if any.
 Start engaging your employees by giving them feedback and coaching based on their strengths.

 Employee engagement strategy #3: Build the right company culture

-Culture is a mix of your organization’s leadership style, values, traditions, beliefs, interactions, behaviors and attitudes that contribute to the work environment.
-Building the right company culture not only will help you attract and hire more people, but also engage and retain them in the long term.
+Culture is a mix of your organization’s leadership style, values, traditions, beliefs, interactions, behaviors, and attitudes that contribute to the work environment.
+Building the right company culture not only will help you attract and hire more people but also engage and retain them in the long term.